% find this content helpful

 It's not a magic formula, but you can consider it as a helpful tool.

-It lays down in a single matrix the key elements you need to consider when shaping your marketing or product strategy.
 It's a useful thing to keep in mind when you're working on strategic topics, as it helps put ideas and opportunities in perspective.
-Specifically, it gives you the context you need to consider, what you should double down on, and what you should avoid.

-It can help in decision making and guide you on where you should focus on to plan your next steps.
+It can help in decision-making and guide you on where you should focus on to plan your next steps.

 It's not magic, but it's a simple and effective process you need to do every once in a while.